dndworld/dndworld.github.io/faq/rulings.md

 </style>

 # Erratas and Rulings

+D&D is written in the style of "rulings over rules", which means that the books should only be taken as a guideline and DMs have the final say.
+Despite mass protests by D&D players over the years that this puts the burden on the DM and they paid for a rulebook to, well, communicate rules, WOTC has stuck to their guns.

+The result is in the following:
+- Core rulebooks have many rules to cover the possibly infinite scenarios that can arise from D&D
+- Rules that are unclear are clarified in Sage Advice, which are written by D&D's co-designer Jeremy Crawford and his team.
+These are compiled [here](https://media.wizards.com/2021/dnd/downloads/SA-Compendium.pdf) from Jeremy's Twitter account.
+These are called “rulings”, as they depend on interpretation and are not necessarily correct, but can be used as guidance.
+- Rulings that are still unclear or the server deems are interpreted incorrectly are overridden by Mentor+ staff or Admins.
+- DMs may have their own house rules if they choose to rule something differently

-Staff rulings, changes, and erratas to the game are compiled here for easy access.
+As such, Staff rulings, changes, and erratas to the game are compiled here for easy access.
+<!--
 Staff should follow the below template when posting rulings on edge cases, or full erratas to the rules, as well as the link(s) to relevant discussion.
-<!--
 Ruling Template
 ```
 ==- **Clarification to Rule:** ..